JCSDA/jedi-docs/docs/using/building_and_running/building_jedi.rst

    ecbuild_bundle( PROJECT ufo      GIT "https://github.com/JCSDA/ufo.git"          BRANCH develop UPDATE )

-The lines shown above tell ecbuild which specific branches to retrieve from each GitHub repository.  **Modify these accordingly if you wish to use different branches.**  When you then run :code:`ecbuild` as described in :ref:`Step 3 <build-step3>` below, it will first check to see if these repositories already exist on your system, within the directory of the bundle you are building.
+The lines above tell :code:`ecbuild` which specific branches to retrieve from each GitHub repository.  **Modify these accordingly if you wish to use different branches.**  When you then run :code:`ecbuild` as described in :ref:`Step 3 <build-step3>` below, it will first check to see if these repositories already exist on your system, within the directory of the bundle you are building.
 If not, it will clone them from GitHub.
 Then :code:`ecbuild` will proceed to checkout the branch specified by the :code:`BRANCH` argument, fetching it from GitHub if necessary.

 If the specified branch of the repository already exists on your system, then :code:`ecbuild` will **not** fetch it from GitHub.
 If you want to make sure that you are using the latest and greatest version of the branch, then there are two things you need to do.

 First, you need to include the (optional) :code:`UPDATE` argument in the :code:`ecbuild_bundle()` call as shown in each of the lines above.
 Second, you need to explicitly initiate the update by running :code:`make update` as described in Step 4.

 This will tell ecbuild to do a fresh pull of each of the branches that include the :code:`UPDATE` argument.
 Note that :code:`make update` will not work if there is no Makefile in the build directory.
 So, this command will only work *after* you have already run :code:`ecbuild` at least once.

 If you are a developer, you will, by definition, be modifying the code.
-And, if you are a legitimate *JEDI Master*, you will be following the :doc:`git flow </inside/developer_tools/getting-started-with-gitflow>` workflow.
+And, if you are a legitimate *JEDI Master*, you will be following the :ref:`gitflowapp-top` workflow.
 So, you will have created a feature (or bugfix) branch on your local computer where you are implementing your changes.

 For illustration, let's say we created a feature branch of ufo called :code:`feature/newstuff`, which exists on your local system.
 Now we want to tell :code:`ecbuild` to use this branch to compile the bundle instead of some other remote branch on GitHub.
 To achieve this, we would change the appropriate line in the CMakeLists.txt file to point to the correct branch and we would remove the :code:`UPDATE` argument:

 .. code-block:: cmake

-   ecbuild_bundle( PROJECT ufo GIT "~/jedi/src/fv3-bundle/ufo" BRANCH feature/newstuff )
+   ecbuild_bundle( PROJECT ufo GIT "<JEDI_ROOT>/fv3-bundle/ufo" BRANCH feature/newstuff )

 This may be all you need to know about :code:`ecbuild_bundle()` but other options are available.
 For example, if you would like to fetch a particular release of a remote GitHub repository you can do this: